Authentication Guide#

 cd runtime

-helm upgrade jupyterhub ./jupyterhub --namespace jupyterhub -f values-local.yaml
+helm upgrade jupyterhub ./chart -n jupyterhub -f values.yaml

 # Check hub pod is running